 Your PADI Instructor may recommend using other accessories, which you will be made familiar with.

-The Maltese Islands can offer great dive sites for cavern diving, so take this opportunity and enroll in this course now at [email protected]
+The Maltese Islands can offer great dive sites for cavern diving, so take this opportunity and enrol in this course now at firstname.lastname@example.org

-Check out the PADI Master Scuba Diver rating, with five specialties you can join this highly-rated scuba diver level.
+Check out the PADI Master Scuba Diver rating, with five specialities you can join this highly-rated scuba diver level.

 Remember, the first dive of this PADI Cavern Diver Specialty course may credit as an Adventure Dive towards your Advanced Open Water Diver certification – ask your instructor about earning credit.